Are You Looking for Funding? Then You Need to Read Our Fundera Review

-Fundera is a marketplace connecting small business owners to financing for their business via traditional and alternative lenders.
-There are several financing options.
+Today, Credit Suite reviews Fundera.
+Fundera serves as a marketplace connecting small business owners to financing for their business via traditional and alternative lenders.
+Also, there are several financing options.
 We look at the specifics and drill down into the details of Fundera.
 Welcome to our Fundera review.

 Fundera is located online here: www.fundera.com.
-Their physical address is:
+So, their physical address is:

 123 William Street, 21st Floor

 You can call them here: (800) 386-3372.
 You can email them at: [email protected].
 Fundera is financed by Khosla Ventures; SGE Susquehanna Growth Equity, LLC; Core Innovation Capital; First Round; and QED Investors.

 Is Fundera an SBA lender?
 Why, yes, they are.